Alaska Airlines Visa Signature® credit card

 - Recommended credit score: 670-850 (Good to Excellent)

-The Alaska Airlines Visa Signature Credit Card — issued by Bank of America — offers a generous bonus offer: Limited time online offer of buy one get one is back!
-Alaska’s Famous Companion Fare™ and 40,000 bonus miles.
-Buy one ticket and get one for just the taxes and fees ($0 fare plus taxes and fees from $22) and receive 40,000 bonus miles after you spend $3,000 within 90 days of account opening.
+The Alaska Airlines Visa Signature Credit Card* — issued by Bank of America — offers a generous bonus offer: Limited time online offer of 50,000 bonus miles, plus Alaska’s Famous Companion Fare™ ($99 fare plus taxes and fees from $22) after you spend $2,000 within 90 days of account opening.
 But this card’s ongoing benefits can make it a valuable permanent addition to your wallet if you’re already a fan of the airline.

 At a Glance